 A CA is expected to:

-- be a positive role model for other students, within their residence hall/ living area, the classroom and the university community in keeping with the guidelines stated in the SLU Student Handbook.
+- Be a positive role model for other students within their residence hall(s), classrooms, and the university community.
+CAs must keep in line with the guidelines and policies set in the St. Lawrence University Student Handbook.

-- be team centered, innovative, responsible, and aware of multifaceted life at SLU.
+- Be team-centered, innovative, responsible, and aware of multifaceted life at St. Lawrence.

-- accept responsibilities as a team member to work collaboratively for the good of the residents and the building.
+- Accept responsibilities as a team member to work collaboratively for the good of the residents and the building(s).

-- be an active participant of staff development and workshops.
+- Be an active participant during staff development opportunities and workshops.

-- provide guidance to staff in areas that other staff members may need assistance.
+- Provide guidance to staff in areas that other staff members may need assistance in.